What is Ultrasonic Sensor: Working Principle & Applications

 4. What is the basic principle of ultrasonic sensor?

-Ultrasonic sensors are devices which measure the distance of an object by using sound waves.
+Ultrasonic sensors are devices that measure the distance of an object by using sound waves.
 Ultrasonic waves travel in air at a known speed and when they hit a solid surface, part of them is reflected back to their source.
-The time difference between sending and receiving these ultrasonic pulses allows us to accurately calculate the distance from our position up to 5 meters away with resolutions within millimetres.
-This sensor technology can be found most commonly used in automotive park assist systems, burglar alarm detectors or presence sensing for automated machine operations.
+The time difference between sending and receiving these ultrasonic pulses allows us to accurately calculate the distance from our position up to 5 meters away with resolutions within millimeters.
+This sensor technology can be found most commonly used in automotive park assist systems, burglar alarm detectors, or presence sensing for automated machine operations.

 Ultrasonic sensors are an important part of many modern applications, so it's essential to know whether they're analog or digital.
 Ultrasonic sensors use sound waves that travel through air and measure the time needed for them to reach a target object and return back.
 They then convert this data into electrical signals which can be either analog or digital.
 Analog ultrasonic sensors generate continuous voltage output as measured by the echo ranging interval whereas digital ultrasonic sensors provide discrete pulse-width modulation (PWM) outputs when triggered.
 This makes them ideal for measuring distances precisely with no direct contact between transmitter/receiver units - great in robotics applications!
 Ultimately, your choice will depend on what type of input you need from your application: logic level values versus raw voltages – make sure you choose carefully depending on your needs!

-6. How do I connect ultrasonic sensor to Raspberry Pi 4?
+6. How do I connect the ultrasonic sensor to Raspberry Pi 4?

 Back to blog